trollspank/shopify2woo/README.md

 cd app
 virtualenv venv
 . venv/bin/activate
-pip install --editable .
+pip install -r requirements.txt pip install --editable .
 ```
+Note: This app was designed in a Python 3.8 environment, it uses
+f-strings so you'll want to have at least a Python 3.x virtual environment.

 ## Basic Usage
 The basic usage takes two command line parameters: an input csv, and an output.csv file (full path to file)